Nancy Young B.A., M.Ed.

-Nancy provides consulting services to schools and individual families across Canada and the United States.
+Based in British Columbia, Canada, Nancy provides consulting services to schools and individual families across Canada and the United States.
 This includes teacher PD and coaching, reading/spelling/writing assessment (Level B), IEP planning, and reading/spelling program evaluation and development.
 Her speaking engagements cover a wide range of audiences, including parents, teachers, administrators and businesses, and are delivered in-person and online to global audiences.

 Nancy’s areas of specialty include dyslexia, giftedness, ADHD, and ELL.
 Her extensive training includes a Bachelor of Education Degree in Elementary Education (giftedness focus) and a Master of Education Degree in Special Education (dyslexia focus).
 Nancy is currently a doctoral student (Ed.D. in Cognitive Diversity).
 She is a certified teacher (British Columbia, Canada) and a certified Structured Literacy Teacher (Center for Effective Reading Instruction, US).
 Nancy is a member of the International Dyslexia Association, The Reading League, Scientific Studies of Reading and the National Association for Gifted Children.